chesterchong/TickTick-Windows-423/README.md

 P.S.
 -------------
-- I am so hectic these days, I will not be able to reply to you.
+- I am quite hectic these days, so I will not be able to reply to you.